propeldata/ui-kit/README.md

 ## Usage

 The components in the Propel UI Kit are available in two modes: "Static" and "Connected".
-The "Static" mode is a simpler version of the component, suitable for users who want to quickly build basic visualizations.
-The "Connected" mode is a more advanced version of the component, which offers more flexibility and customization options for more complex visualizations.
+The "Static" mode is a simpler version of the component, suitable for users who want to quickly build basic visualizations or handle server data themselves.
+The "Connected" mode is a more advanced version of the component, which offers out-of-the-box integration with propel APIs.
+You don't need to configure a GraphQL client, handle loading and error states.
+You don't even need to know what the Propel API endpoint is.

 Overall, the Propel UI Kit is a powerful tool for front-end developers who want to create engaging, user-friendly data visualizations with ease.